 - A. In order to make an application, you must complete an application form from the Local Authority in which you live.
 The form must either be completed online or a paper form obtained and returned as directed to the Local Authority (or to the School which will send it to the Local Authority).
 This application must include proof of the child's home address (see accepted proofs of address in the Local Authority Admissions booklet).
-The form should be submitted by 15 January 2023. - B. In order for applications to St Monica's School to be placed in the correct order of priority according to the oversubscription criteria set out above, you should also submit the following direct to the School by 15 January 2023: - a Supplementary Information Form (SIF); - Certificate of Catholic Practice (if applicable; see paragraphs D below); and - proof of baptism (if applicable) only the original certificate marked with the parish seal can be accepted.
+The form should be submitted by 15 January 2025. - B. In order for applications to St Monica's School to be placed in the correct order of priority according to the oversubscription criteria set out above, you should also submit the following direct to the School by 15 January 2025: - (a) a Supplementary Information Form (SIF); and - (b) Certificate of Catholic Practice (if applicable; see paragraph C below); - (c) proof of baptism (if applicable) only the original certificate marked with the parish seal can be accepted; or - (d) a letter from a minister/religious leader confirming membership of a non- Catholic faith community.